 The General Data Protection Regulation (GDPR) aims to strengthen and unify data protection within the EU.
 As such, GDPR aims primarily to give control over your own personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 See more here.

-As an european company with headquarter in Denmark, Oveo must comply with GDPR regulations.
-Where US based companies are transporting data outside of EU, Oveo’s datacenters are placed in EU, same goes for backup and disaster recovery services.
+As an european company with headquarter in Denmark, Viio must comply with GDPR regulations.
+Where US based companies are transporting data outside of EU, Viio's datacenters are placed in EU, same goes for backup and disaster recovery services.

-Oveo collects names of employees and their emails from our customers messaging platform (G Suite or O365) as well as log in information and financial records.
-Oveo does not allow collection or processing of data not relevant to our service.
-As such, Oveo does not collect nor process employee data on race, religion, political opinions, health data, etc.
+Viio collects names of employees and their emails from our customers messaging platform (G Suite or O365) as well as log in information and financial records.
+Viio does not allow collection or processing of data not relevant to our service.
+As such, Viio does not collect nor process employee data on race, religion, political opinions, health data, etc.

-Any employee of Oveo who knows of, or suspects of a data breach, will report immediately to the CIO (Morten Kruse Søndergaard) and CEO (Michael Fornander).
+Any employee of Viio who knows of, or suspects of a data breach, will report immediately to the CIO (Morten Kruse Søndergaard) and CEO (Michael Fornander).

-Oveo uses Oveo to ensure complete overview of GDPR compliance.
+Viio uses Viio to ensure complete overview of GDPR compliance.
 This provides us with always up to date insights on which third party providers we use and how they each one of them are GDPR compliant.

 We do not allow any GDRP related data to be managed, processed or stored by third party providers, before undergoing evaluation.